Dominic Purcell

-Dominic Haakon Myrtved Purcell (born 17 February 1970) is a British-Australian actor.
-He is best known for his portrayals of Lincoln Burrows in Fox's Prison Break (2005–2009; 2017) and Mick Rory / Heat Wave in The CW's The Flash (2014–2016) and Legends of Tomorrow (2016–2021), as well as Drake / Dracula in Blade: Trinity (2004).
-He is also known for his role as Lewis "Lew" Brookbank in the 2004 film Three-Way.
+Dominic Haakon Myrtvedt Purcell (born 17 February 1970) is an Australian actor.
+He is best known as Lincoln Burrows in Prison Break (2005–09; 2017), Mick Rory / Heat Wave in The Flash (2014–16) and Legends of Tomorrow (2016–21), and Drake / Dracula in Blade: Trinity (2004).
+He is also known for his role as Lewis "Lew" Brookbank in Three Way.
+In August 2023, he married Tish Cyrus, the ex-wife of country music star Billy Ray Cyrus, in Malibu, California after they were engaged in April 2023, becoming the stepfather of Brandi, Trace, Miley, and Noah Cyrus; he has four biological children from his first marriage.

 Early life

-Purcell was born in Wallasey, Cheshire (now Merseyside), England.
+Purcell was born in Birkenhead, Merseyside, England.
 He is the son of Phil Myrtvedt and Maureen (née Clarke) Purcell.
-His mother was Irish and his father was of Norwegian and English descent.
-In 1972, he and his family moved to Bondi, New South Wales in Australia, and later to Western Sydney in Penrith.
-He attended St Finbars primary School and Blaxland High School, as well as St Dominic's College and McCarthy Catholic College, Emu Plains.
+His mother was Irish and his father was English of Norwegian descent.
+In 1972, he and his family moved to Sydney, New South Wales, Australia, initially living in Bondi before settling in Penrith.

 He later attended the Australian Theatre for Young People and then enrolled at the Western Australian Academy of Performing Arts, where he studied with Hugh Jackman.
-He holds triple British-Irish-Australian citizenship, being British by virtue of being born in the United Kingdom before the country abolished unconditional birthright citizenship in 1983 and being Irish automatically through his Irish mother.
+He holds triple British-Irish-Australian citizenship, being British automatically by virtue of being born in the United Kingdom to a British Citizen Father, being Irish automatically through his mother and Australian via naturalisation.

 Personal life

 Purcell was married to Rebecca Williamson from 1998 until 2008, during which time the couple had four children.

 In 2011, Purcell started dating former 90210 actress AnnaLynne McCord; in 2014, the couple announced an amicable split, though they rekindled their romance a year later.
 McCord told People Magazine she came back into his life as a friend when the actor was diagnosed with skin cancer, but the relationship soon turned romantic again.
 In January 2018, McCord ended the relationship.
-However, on 25 September 2020 Purcell confirmed on Instagram that they had rekindled their relationship.
+However, on 25 September 2020, Purcell confirmed on Instagram that they had rekindled their relationship.

-In November 2022, Purcell confirmed his relationship with Tish Cyrus, mother of Miley Cyrus.
+In November 2022, he started dating Tish Cyrus, the mother of Brandi, Trace, Noah, and Miley Cyrus.
+The couple publicly announced their engagement via a post on Instagram in April 2023.
+They married in August 2023 in Malibu, California.

 On 1 June 2016, Purcell suffered severe injuries on set in Morocco, after a misplaced iron bar used as a Prison Break season 5 set piece fell on his head.
 He was immediately airlifted from Ouarzazate to Casablanca, where he received emergency treatment for nasal fractures and various other injuries.